crscaballero/react-to-ionic/README.md

     1. Assuming that you have tested the app, so have built it once at least, run `npm run build:sync`, `npm run resources` and `npm run release:android`
     2. Open the the folder `[root]/android` as a project using [Android Studio](https://developer.android.com/studio) (if the previous step didn't open it automatically), alternatively, you can open it by running `npx cap open android`
        1. Make sure that for each release you increase the bundle version (Version Code) and App version (Version Name)
-       2. You can do this in [Android Studio](https://developer.android.com/studio) `File -> Project Structure -> Default Config`
+       2. You can do this in [Android Studio](https://developer.android.com/studio) `File -> Project Structure -> Modules -> Default Config`
     3. From the top NavBar select `Build -> Generate Signed Bundle or APK`
     4. Select `Android App Bundle` and click `next`
     5. Select the `key` stored to update the app, once the `key` file has been selected this should complete the remaining fields, and now click on `next`
        - If is the first time uploading the app you must create a new key clicking on the `Create new...` button
     6. Select `release` option and click `finish`
     7. Now, Android Studio will start to build the APK Bundle, if you keep an eye in the right-bottom corner you will be able to see the a notification when is ready and where is located, which usually would be in `[root]/android/app/release/app-release.aab`
-    8. Now go to [Google Play Console](https://developer.android.com/distribute/console) to upload the app
+    8. Now go to [Google Play Console](https://play.google.com/console/u/0/developers) to upload the app
     9. Go to the `Production` section and in the `App bundles` and upload the created file in the previous step